 Located at the intersection of Virginia Avenue at Shelby and Prospect Streets, the Fountain Square Theatre Building opened in 1928 as a place for entertainment, shopping and professional offices.
 Today, after undergoing renovations started in 1993, the building once again houses events and entertainment such as Friday Night Swing Dance in the Fountain Square Theatre, duckpin bowling in two vintage alleys, a BBQ restaurant, seasonal Rooftop Garden Cocktail Lounge, Imbibe Lobby Bar and Game Room and overnight accommodations at the Fountainview Inn.

-Winners in Special CategoriesIn the second part of our survey, we asked readers to select their favorites in six categories.
+Winners in Special CategoriesIn the second part of our survey, we asked readers to select their favorites in three categories.
 Here were their choices.

 The Indianapolis Children’s Choir has been named the Top Arts Education Organization by the readers of KidsOutAndAbout.com!
 The ICC has continued to nurture and inspire student achievement through quality music education in central Indiana for over 35 years.
 We invite you and your family to join us to experience choral excellence, which we believe should be accessible to all.
 We are now accepting singers ages 18 months – 18 years for the 2022-2023 season and our season concerts are all open to the public!
 Visit icchoir.org to learn more, join, and purchase tickets.